Jacques

 Serge Bonvalot, tuba

-Antoine Françoise, piano
+Antoine Françoise, synth

 Anne Bassand, harp